 In recent years competitive rivalries have become increasingly higher.
 In the case of Starbucks, newer entrants from companies such as McDonalds or Pete's Coffee has resulted in tougher trading conditions, initially hurting the stock price of Starbucks.
 Increasing independent coffee chains and choice from consumers will maintain a high competitive rivalry.

 Want to create your own Porter's Five Forces?
-Check out our 6 steps to creating Porter's Five Forces analysis.
+Check out our Ultimate Guide to Five Forces.

 Want to develop your own SWOT?
-Check out our 5 steps to creating a SWOT!
+Read the Ultimate Guide to SWOT Analysis.

 The VRIO analysis identifies that Starbucks have been able to use a number of resources to sustain a competitive advantage over time.

 |Resource||Valuable||Rare||Costly to imitate||Exploitable||Competitive Implications|

 |Starbucks store ambience||Yes||Yes||Yes||Yes||Competitive parity|

 |Just in Time delivery on construction of stores||Yes||No||No||Yes||Tempprary competitve advantage|

 |Starbucks digital network||Yes||Yes||Yes||Yes||Sustained Competitive Advantage|

 |Starbucks whole bean coffee distribution woth Kraft foods||Yes||Yes||Yes||Yes||Sustained Competitive Advantage|